diku-dk/ap-e2024-pub/README.md

 any other classroom if you prefer physical teaching.
 Similarly, anyone is free to join the online exercises.

+In order to attend the online exercise classes, join the voice (and video) channel `exercise-class` on Discord at the appropriate times.

+During the online class students may join one of the rooms `room-0`, `room-1` and `room-2`, where they can share their screen, and wait.
+Then, the TA (Joachim) will join these rooms in a round-robin manner for as long as there are students in the rooms.

 ## Assignments

 There are 6 assignment in total during the course with deadlines every